Long on good intentions and short on time? You’ve come to the right place!

 - Need some healthy food options for hectic evenings?
 Check out “Healthy Food & Easy Recipes” in the menu bar.

-- Want to know some hacks to better health using things that you probably already have in your kitchen?
+- Want to know some fantastic hacks for better health using things that you probably already have in your kitchen?
 Click on “Health.”

 - Looking for affordable non-toxic cleaners and personal care products?
 Head to “Eco-Friendly.”

 - Want some easy gardening projects from a “good enough” gardener?
 Click “Garden.”

 - Interested in some further reading on these subjects or useful green products?
 Check out “Resources.”

 I’m passionate about food-based and herbal remedies for common ailments and for just feeling better everyday.
 Life can be tiring and overwhelming!
 But with some savvy tools, you can meet these challenges with more energy and calm.
 We all need more of those, right?

 I mostly stick to whole grains and plenty of fruits and vegetables, and buy organic whenever I can as long as the price isn’t prohibitive.
 (Did you know organic sometimes costs the same or less than conventional?
 Check out my e-book, Eating Healthy On A Budget, for numerous strategies to make healthy food fit your budget.)

 Becoming a homeowner in 2002 by saving a 100-year-old house slated for demolition and moving it to a new site with my husband introduced me to the world of home renovation and the burgeoning marketplace of green home products.
 I’ve become a notorious energy nerd, and love to geek out about the benefits of home solar, community solar, and geothermal heating.

 (BTW to-be-demoed houses are FREE, an example of how green choices can save you money.
 Of course, this is definitely not in the category of “practical green,” and in hindsight I don’t recommend it to anyone but the young and slightly crazy, with little money and oodles of time and gumption.)